Matteodigg/iEVA/README.md

 Now, we are going to look at some other interesting allele specific options.

 For example, try to extract information about fraction of clipped reads for *REF* and *ALT* allele.
 Moreover, we want to check if duplicate reads supporting reference and alternate allele are well-balanced or bias affected.
-So, try to add :class:`-iCR` and :class:`-iCA` for clipped reads information and :class:`-iDR`, :class:`-iDA` and its difference :class:`-iDDup` for duplicate reads with default values for mapping and base quality threshold.
+So, try to add `-iCR` and `-iCA` for clipped reads information and `-iDR`, `-iDA` and its difference `-iDDup` for duplicate reads with default values for mapping and base quality threshold.

-.. warning:
+> *Warning*
+>
-    Remember that optional arguments for :ref:`base quality threshold <SNVmbq>` and :ref:`mapping quality threshold <SNVmmq>` affect all the *allele-specific* arguments.
+> Remember that optional arguments for base quality threshold `SNVmbq` and mapping quality threshold `SNVmmq` affect all the *allele-specific* arguments.
 In this case, default values will be used.

     $ iEVA -v -I iEVA-Test-03.vcf -O iEVA-Test-04.vcf -Ref ucsc.hg19.fasta -L Bamlist.txt -iCR -iCA -iDR -iDA -iDDup